Increase Your Chances of Getting Hired

 An infographic resume is a professional and appealing way to show employers or hiring managers why you deserve a particular job profile.
 While infographic CVs cannot replace a standard resume, they are ideal to bring to interviews, publish on your site or social media pages, and attach to email applications.
 These help to highlight your strong points effectively.

 Aren’t you a resume writer by trade?
 Are you not aware of the ATS-friendly resume format?
 Don’t know how to create an infographic resume that attracts employers?

 Fret not, Book Your CV has the best infographic CV templates to help you wow recruiters.
 You can make an infographic CV in any template of your choice to showcase your work experience, skills, and achievements.

 An infographic CV uses graphic design elements like colors, layouts, fonts, charts, and images to convey your professional expertise.
 This type of resume generally includes all the key information that would appear in a traditional CV, including your work history, education, skills, etc. but with a more visually appealing presentation.

 This format departs from a traditional chronological resume format, so keep the following things in mind:

 To understand whether an infographic resume is ideal for you, always consider your audience, whether that’s an ATS or a human recruiter.
 Typically, you should use an infographic CV if you are submitting your resume directly to a recruiter and you are confident enough that the person receiving your application will prefer a creative presentation.

-Easily Readable – As most job seekers nowadays don’t have ample time to read all resumes, they can quickly glance through infographic resumes due to the clear inclusion of graphics and icons.
+Easily Readable – As most job seekers nowadays don’t have ample time to read all resumes, they can quickly glance through infographic CVs due to the clear inclusion of graphics and icons.

 Perfect for Creative Fields – A standard word-type resume looks bland and lacks personality.
 If your area of practice is logo design or data visualization, an infographic resume works great to display your multi-faceted abilities.